 The total consideration has been allocated to the assets acquired and liabilities assumed based on preliminary estimates of their fair values as of the date of acquisition.
 Because of the complexities involved with performing the valuation, the Company has recorded the tangible and intangible assets acquired and liabilities assumed based on their preliminary fair values as of October 1, 2018.
 The preliminary measurements of fair value were based upon estimates utilizing the assistance of third-party valuation specialists and are subject to change.
-The Company expects the valuation of tangible and intangible assets and working capital adjustments to be finalized during the second half of fiscal 2019.
+Any adjustments are recognized in the period in which they are identified.
+The Company expects the valuation of tangible and intangible assets and working capital adjustments to be finalized during fiscal year 2019.